official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 180. Mr Blair told Cabinet on 28 February that he would be talking to President Bush about the next phase in the war against terrorism.
 The main decisions, including on Iraq, needed to be properly thought through and were some way off.
-The Cabinet should discuss the next phase when the Foreign Secretary returned.56
+The Cabinet should discuss the next phase when the Foreign Secretary returned.[^56]

-55 Letter Ehrman to Webb, 27 February 2002, ‘Axis of Evil’.
+[^55]: Letter Ehrman to Webb, 27 February 2002, ‘Axis of Evil’.
-56 Cabinet Conclusions, 28 February 2002.
+[^56]: Cabinet Conclusions, 28 February 2002.

 417

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford181.
-Mr Campbell wrote that Mr David Blunkett, the Home Secretary, had referred to “the unsettling speculation and said a lot of people had difficulty with Rumsfeld” [Mr Donald Rumsfeld, US Secretary of Defense].57 Mr Blair had said President “Bush was in charge, not Rumsfeld”.
+181. Mr Campbell wrote that Mr David Blunkett, the Home Secretary, had referred to “the unsettling speculation and said a lot of people had difficulty with Rumsfeld” [Mr Donald Rumsfeld, US Secretary of Defense].[^57] Mr Blair had said President “Bush was in charge, not Rumsfeld”.

-182. Lord Wilson of Dinton told the Inquiry that Mr Blunkett and Mr Robin Cook, the Leader of the House of Commons and President of the Council, had pressed for the discussion.58 He could not recall what had prompted them but observed: “I would guess it was because the newspapers were full of stories.”
+182. Lord Wilson of Dinton told the Inquiry that Mr Blunkett and Mr Robin Cook, the Leader of the House of Commons and President of the Council, had pressed for the discussion.[^58] He could not recall what had prompted them but observed: “I would guess it was because the newspapers were full of stories.”

 ## Government statements on the need to deal with the threat from Iraq